 5. Five COVID-19 specific audits are underway.
 The audits will examine how the audited entities: manage and respond to risks related to rapid development and implementation of COVID-19 measures and the impact on business as usual activities and controls; and communicate and implement revised risk tolerances across the business.

 6. The audits will consider risks relating to the achievement of objectives, workforce redeployment, IT system development and data integrity, stakeholder engagement and coordination, reaching the targeted beneficiaries in a timely manner, high volume payments, potential internal and external fraud, and non-compliance with new and existing regulatory activities.

-7. There is also an audit of the effectiveness of the approach taken to position the Australian Public Service to quickly and efficiently implement new response measures and deliver government policy, including coordination and communication across the public sector and the deployment and management of resources.
-The fourth potential audit would focus on the $1.1 billion allocated to supplement the National Medical Stockpile.
-The audit will review the procurement of health personal protective equipment, pharmaceuticals and medical devices to support the immediate response to the COVID-19 pandemic.
+7. Two potential audits will focus on the procurements to increase the National Medical Stockpile.
+The audits will review the procurement and deployment of health personal protective equipment and medical devices to support the immediate response to the COVID-19 pandemic.
+There is also an audit of the effectiveness of the approach taken to position the Australian Public Service to quickly and efficiently implement new response measures and deliver government policy, including coordination and communication across the public sector and the deployment and management of resources.

 Phase 2 audits

 8. This phase of the audit program will focus on the three main stages of program delivery: policy design; implementation; and performance assessment, evaluation and dissemination of lessons learnt.
 Along with an ongoing focus on risk management, areas of public administration that may be examined during this phase of the program are:

 - governance arrangements and coordination within and across entities;